 Instructions

-- Prepare the tofu: Dry the block of tofu with a clean dish towel, gently squeezing any excess water out.
-Shred the tofu using the larger holes on a box grater.
-Optional: Transfer the shredded tofu to a large rimmed nonstick baking sheet.
-Toss it with a drizzle of olive oil, 2 teaspoons of chili powder, and salt.
+- Preheat the oven to 400ºF.Season: Transfer the shredded tofu to a large rimmed nonstick baking sheet.
+Toss it with tamari, nutritional yeast, and a drizzle of olive oil (if using).
 Bake at 400ºF for about 20 minutes, or until golden brown, tossing halfway through.

-- Meanwhile, cook the aromatics: Heat 1 tablespoon olive oil in a large saucepan or Dutch oven over medium heat.
+- Meanwhile, cook the aromatics: Heat 1 tablespoon broth or olive oil in a large saucepan or Dutch oven over medium heat.
 Cook the onion, garlic, poblano, jalapeño, 1 tablespoon chili powder, and cumin, stirring occasionally.
 Cook for about 5 minutes, or until the onion is just softened.
 If not baking the tofu crumbles, add them to the saucepan at this time, and cook them with the aromatics, stirring frequently.

 - Add the diced tomatoes, tomato sauce, and oregano.
 Reduce the heat and gently simmer for 10 minutes.

-- Add remaining ingredients: Stir in the black beans (and baked shredded tofu, if using).
+- Add remaining ingredients: Stir in the beans (and baked shredded tofu, if using).
 Stir to incorporate.
 Simmer for 10 minutes more, partially covered.
 Add vegetable broth or water as desired.
 Add lime juice to taste.
 Season with salt and pepper.

-- Garnish with cilantro.
+- Garnish with cilantro, if using.

 Notes